nspcc-dev/neo-go/docs/node-configuration.md

 where:
 - `Enabled` denotes whether an RPC server should be started.
 - `Address` is an RPC server address to be running at.
-- `EnableCORSWorkaround` enables Cross-Origin Resource Sharing and is useful if you're accessing RPC interface from the browser.
+- `EnableCORSWorkaround` turns on a set of origin-related behaviors that make RPC server wide open for connections from any origins.
+It enables OPTIONS request handling for pre-flight CORS and makes the server send `Access-Control-Allow-Origin` and `Access-Control-Allow-Headers` headers for regular HTTP requests (allowing any origin which effectively makes CORS useless).
+It also makes websocket connections work for any `Origin` specified in the request header.
+This option is not recommended (reverse proxy can be used to have proper app-specific CORS settings), but it's an easy way to make RPC interface accessible from the browser.
 - `MaxGasInvoke` is the maximum GAS allowed to spend during `invokefunction` and `invokescript` RPC-calls.
 - `MaxIteratorResultItems` - maximum number of elements extracted from iterator